phalcon/documentation/docs/routing.md

 $route->setName('invoices-view');
 ```

-Then, using for example the component [Phalcon\Url][mvc-url] we can build routes from the defined name:
+Then, using for example the component [Phalcon\Url](url.md) we can build routes from the defined name:

 ```php
 <?php